doe-base/doe-base/README.md

 - **Main Bank App:** A React app showcasing a sleek UI and database-driven data display.

 ### 🕹️ **Memory Game**
 A fun, interactive game built with vanilla JavaScript to test memory and focus.
+The latest version now features a multiplayer option, which I built using WebSockets.

 ### 📚 **Personal Blog & Website**
 Visit [danielidoko.com](https://danielidoko.com) for tutorials, blogs, and mentorship programs for aspiring developers.